rstudio/rsconnect/tests/testthat/_snaps/bundlePackage.md

       . <- bundlePackages(app_dir, appMode = "rmd-static", assetTypeName = "asset")
     Condition
       Warning:
-      * May be unable to deploy package dependency 'shiny'; could not determine a repository URL for the source 'foo'.
+      Packages require a known repository for install on remote system. x Packages with unknown repository: shiny.

-      * Unable to determine the source location for some packages.
-Packages should be installed from a package repository like CRAN or a version control system.
-Check that options('repos') refers to a package repository containing the needed package versions.
+      i Automatic source detection relies on packages being installed from a standard repository like CRAN or BioConductor, or from a version control system like GitHub or GitLab.

 # infers correct packages for each source